David M. Mauro, M.S., Ph.D. Candidate*

 Senior Environmental Consultant

-Dr. Taylor is one of the premier experts in the country concerning PCB, polychlorinated dibenzofuran (PCDF), and polychlorinated dibenzo-p-dioxin (PCDD) contamination resulting from catastrophic electrical transformer, capacitor, and breaker fires or explosions as well as the PCDD and PCDF contamination of surfaces, soils, and sediments from other sources.
+Dr. Barbara B. Taylor taught Environmental Engineering in the Civil and Chemical Engineering Departments of Northeastern University in the 1970s and 1980s.
+She is a co-founder and former President of META Environmental, Inc., which she established in 1990.
+Dr. Taylor was one of the premier experts on PCB, polychlorinated dibenzofuran (PCDF), and polychlorinated dibenzo-p-dioxin (PCDD) contamination resulting from catastrophic electrical transformer, capacitor, and breaker fires or explosions as well as the PCDD and PCDF contamination of surfaces, soils, and sediments from other sources.